tsyet12/Duelist-Algorithm-Python/README.md

 ![performance](images/performance.PNG)

 # Dependencies
 This algorithm is fully implemented in Python.
-It is recommended to use Python 3.X. <b>
+It is recommended to use Python 3.X.
+Library dependencies: <b>
--numpy 1.15.4
+- numpy 1.15.4
 ```
 $pip install numpy
 ```